- Do I need a UK Visa?

 The different visa UK categories are as follows:

 - UK Work Visas.
-Tier 1, Tier 2 and Tier 5 Visas all fall under this category
+Skilled Worker Visas and Temporary Worker Visas fall under this category

 - Student Visas.
 For international adults and children who wish to study in the UK

 - UK Visitor and Transit Visas.
-UK Visitor Visas are for those visiting the UK for a short period of time such as for tourism purposes.
-Transit Visas are for those who need to pass through British borders while in transit to another country
+These visas are for those visiting the UK for a short period of time.
+Transit Visas are for those who need to pass through British borders while in transit to another country.
+They include Business Visitor Visas and Student Visitor Visas.

-- Settlement applications.
-Settlement applications are for those who have lawfully lived in the UK for a certain period of time
+- Indefinite Leave to Remain.
+Settlement applications are for those who have lawfully lived in the UK for a certain period of time.

 What is the UK Visa Application Process?